edsu/inkdroid.org/_posts/2021-02-04-legislators-social.md

 of all the current and past legislator information.
 You can see the resulting program and output in [us-legislators-social].

-There's a little bit of wrinkle in that not everything in the version history should be carried forward because errors were corrected and bugs were fixed.
+There's a little bit of a wrinkle in that not everything in the version history should be carried forward because errors were corrected and bugs were fixed.
 Without digging into the diffs and analyzing them more it's hard to say whether a commit was a bug fix or if it was simply adding new or deleting old